ctozzi/kontena/docs/getting-started/installing/docker-compose.md

 ## Installing Kontena Master

 Kontena Master is an orchestrator component that manages Kontena Grids/Nodes.
-Installing Kontena Master using Docker Compose can be done with the following steps:
+Installing Kontena Master using Docker Compose can be accomplished via the following steps:

-**Step 1:** create `docker-compose.yml` file with the following contents:
+**Step 1:** create a `docker-compose.yml` file with the following contents:

 ```
 version: '2'